 To advance into a leadership role such as clinical research specialist, it is almost always necessary to obtain a postgraduate degree.
 Through advanced study, individuals interested in conducting clinical research strengthen their knowledge of implementation and assessment, and often have the opportunity to apply these skills during research phases.
-For example, an online Master of Science in Nursing provides students with a variety of advanced skills in research, analysis, leadership, and more.
+For example, an MSN degree online provides students with a variety of advanced skills in research, analysis, leadership, and more.

 Step Three: Gain Experience in the Field